-I'm a PhD candidate in the Australian Centre for Astrobiology (ACA) at the University of New South Wales (UNSW), Sydney, Australia.
-I'm submitting my PhD thesis mid 2019 and am interested in pursuing post-doctoral and/or teaching opportunities in Geobiology and Earth Science.
+I'm a PhD graduate of the Australian Centre for Astrobiology (ACA) at the University of New South Wales (UNSW), Sydney, Australia.
+I was awarded my PhD in Geology at the end of 2019 and am pursuing international post-doctoral opportunities in Geobiology and Astrobiology.

-During my PhD research (2015-2019), I investigated black chert units from the deeper-water portion of this sequence.
+During my PhD, I investigated black chert units from the deeper-water portion of the same Turee Creek Group sequence.
 Inside the black cherts, I discovered there were numerous microfossil morphologies preserved.
-Based on cell shape and size, I divided these forms into 18 specific categories, or morphotypes, and determined that these were distributed in distinct communities that were preserved within two different types of black chert: nodular and bedded.
+Based on cell shape and size, I divided these forms into 19 specific categories, or morphotypes.

-Two of the microfossils I've described are totally new - they have no known counterparts in either older or younger rocks.
-In addition, some of the other microfossils I've documented are similar to - but at least 400 million-years older than - microfossils reported from the renowned ~1.88 byo Gunflint Iron Formation in Canada.
-These findings are reported in a second paper in Geobiology (Barlow & Van Kranendonk, 2018).
+Two of the microfossil morphotypes are new to science - they have no known counterparts in either older or younger rocks.
+In addition, a number of forms I've documented are remarkably similar to (but ~400 million-years older than) microfossils described from the well-known ~1.9 Ga Gunflint Iron Formation in Canada.

-My research has shown that life at this time was more complex and diverse than previously thought, highlighting the Turee Creek Group as a substantial new reference point in the sparse fossil record surrounding the Great Oxidation Event (GOE).
+My research has shown that life immediately after the GOE was more complex and diverse than previously thought, highlighting the Turee Creek Group as a substantial new reference point in the sparse fossil record of the early Paleoproterozoic.

 I've been generously supported over the years by my supervisor, Prof. Martin Van Kranendonk.